thomasboyt/jam-buds/README.md

 In development, the services run on your local computer, while databases run via Docker containers.

-You'll want the following for the API and App services:
+You'll want the following for the frontend:

 - Node: 12.x
 - NPM: 6.x